-This throw-it-all-together recipe for One Pot Creamy Greens Pasta is healthy, flexible and easy to make.
+This throw-it-all-together recipe for One Pot Creamy Pasta is healthy, flexible and easy to make.
 It’s got a beautiful creamy element without being too heavy.
-Keep it gluten free by using gluten free pasta.
+You can adjust the recipe to keep it vegetarian and/or make it gluten free using gluten free pasta, as needed.

 During the week there are those nights where I just don’t really know what to make for dinner.
 I haven’t planned anything, and I want to cook something delicious, but I need it to be ready in a flash and I don’t want to trash the kitchen!
-Those nights are what this One Pot Creamy Greens Pasta is made for.
+Those nights are what this one pot pasta is made for.
+I wasn’t quite sure what to call this recipe, so I just went with the most literal name I could think of.
+It’s One Pot Creamy Pasta with Greens because:

 - you make this in one pot;